omar16100/Resnet-Flask-Kubernetes-GCP/README.md

+Final API which can be called from any terminal: "curl -X POST -F image=@dog.jpg 'http://35.188.83.248/predict'"

 # Resnet-Flask-Kubernetes-GCP
 Deploying a pre-trained Keras Resnet model with Flask on GCP Kubernetes

 Create an instance
 - n1-standard-4 (4 vCPU, 15 GB memory)